3D Printing Skulls!

 Printer parts before building

 I will not go into the actual steps of building the printer, however the Reprap Wiki is a great place to start and many designs are now able to be purchased in kitset form with excellent instructions.
-I would recoment the Czar Prusa I3 as a good first printer and the whole package comes in at around 600 NZD including shipping.
+I would recomend any of the sub 400 dollar clones as good first printers with the plastic filament being around 40nzd a roll.
+That would do a couple off full fossil sets.

 As a biology teacher human evolution required students to identify trends in bones of our early ancestors.
 These trends involve skulls and bones that often are hard to find in model form.
 The African Fossils virtual laboratory website is a digital archeology project that seeks to increase public knowledge about prehistory by harnessing Autodesk 3D scanning technology.
 Dr. Louise Leakey has taken it upon herself to find a way to make them globally accessible for educators and this is where I find the bulk of my models.
 If you visit http://www.africanfossils.org/ you can download the printable 3d models under each skull page.